per1234/ino-troubleshooting/compiling.md

 ---
 #### `fork/exec ... : no such file or directory` or `exec: ... : file does not exist`
-This error indicates you need to take some drastic action.
+This error indicates something has gone wrong with a hardware package installed via Boards Manager.
+The solution is to remove the installed packages.
 Be aware this will remove any boards you have installed via Boards Manager:
 1. (In the Arduino IDE) **File > Preferences**
 1. Click the link on the line following "More preferences can be edited directly in the file".
 This will open the `Arduino15` (or similar name depending on OS) folder.
 1. Delete all files and folders under the `Arduino15` folder except for preferences.txt.
 Please be very careful when deleting things from your computer.
 When in doubt, back up!
 1. Restart the Arduino IDE
+1. If the board you are using requires Boards Manager (**Tools > Board > Boards Manager**) installation, re-install its hardware package.

-Verify that you can now use your board before reinstalling any packages via Boards Manager.
+Verify that you can now use your board before reinstalling any other packages via Boards Manager.

 ---